Reapers Haunted Attraction and Maze of Terror at Chilliwack’s Fantasy Farms is one of the Lower Mainland’s most popular Halloween events in October.

 Note: On most evenings Fantasy Farms sells tickets for the Reapers attraction right up until closing time and things don’t stop until everyone gets the scare they deserve.
 However, towards the end of October, they can get sold out a few hours before closing (in which case they do stop selling tickets).

-The Reapers Haunted Attraction and Maze of Terror cost about $11 each, plus GST, or $20 for both.
-Those are the same prices as last year!
+The Reapers Haunted Attraction and Maze of Terror cost about $11 each, plus GST, or $20 for both in 2018.
+These prices are the same as those from previous years, so we expect them to be similar in 2019 too.

-Folks donating a non-perishable food item for the local food bank get an extra $1 off.
+Also in previous years, folks donating a non-perishable food item for the local food bank got an extra $1 off.
+Let’s hope that’s the same for 2019.

 Petey’s Pumpkin Patch

-In 2018 Fantasy Farms also has a pumpkin patch that’s open daily from October 2nd until the 31st from noon until 6:00 pm on weekdays and from 9:00 am until 6:00 pm on weekends.
+In 2019 Fantasy Farms also has a pumpkin patch that opens on September 29 and then is open daily from October 5 until the 31 from noon until 5:00 pm on weekdays and from 9:00 am until 5:00 pm on weekends (it is also open on Thanksgiving Monday, October 14, from 11:00 am until 4:00 pm).

 Before providing our reviews and description of the attraction, here is what people commenting on the Reapers’ Facebook page have had to say: